 |

-The picture is a copy of Holbein's merchant.
+The picture is reminiscent of Holbein's merchant and the merchant in Basel.

 Der Tod zum Kaufmann: |